 Finally, unit and end-to-end tests are not that different and have common features.
 Good tests:

-- Focus on and test just one thing.
+- Focus on and test only one thing.

 - Are flake-free and do not fail randomly.